Making UPS Accessible to All

 What will UPS request from individuals to evaluate a sincerely held religious belief and need for accommodation?

-Individuals may be asked (where permitted by law) to provide additional information by the UPS Religious Accommodation Coordinator for the business in which they work (or are seeking to work) or their local human resources representative (or the human resources representative involved in the hiring process for applicants) if UPS has reason to doubt that the need for accommodation is religious in nature or sincerely held.
+Individuals may be asked (where permitted by law) to provide additional information by the UPS Religious Accommodation Coordinator for the business in which they work (or are seeking to work) or their local human resources representative (or the human resources representative involved in the hiring process for applicants) if we have reason to doubt that the need for accommodation is religious in nature or sincerely held.
 Additional information may include, but not be limited to, information from a religion’s website, a letter from a religious leader, text from a book, scripture, or brochure regarding a religious practice, or a written notice or calendar from a religious institution

 Will individuals who request religious accommodations to the UPS Uniform and Personal Appearance Guidelines have to cut or shave their hair or beards while waiting for determination of their request?

-Generally, no. Employees and applicants who request an accommodation to the UPS Uniform and Personal Appearance Guidelines will be granted a conditional approval of their request, unless the requested accommodation would create a safety risk or undue hardship, or would require wearing hair or displaying symbols that are perceived as discriminatory or hateful (e.g., gang symbols, hate symbols, etc.).
+Generally, no. UPSers and applicants who request an accommodation to the UPS Uniform and Personal Appearance Guidelines will be granted a conditional approval of their request, unless the requested accommodation would create a safety risk or undue hardship, or would require wearing hair or displaying symbols that are perceived as discriminatory or hateful (e.g., gang symbols, hate symbols, etc.).
 The conditional approval is communicated to the employee or applicant by the human resources representative.

 Are individuals who are granted religious accommodations to the UPS Uniform and Personal Appearance Guidelines free to trim and shape their hair in any manner?